hyber1z0r/react-router-hash-link-offset/README.md

 * *scrollOffset*: Number of pixels to add as an offset to the scroll destination.
 Can be a positive or a negative number.
+* *smooth*: Boolean to indicate if the scrolling behaviour should be smooth.
+Defaults to *false*